imagibee/Fuzzy/README.md

 # Fuzzy
-A lightweight fuzzy logic library
+A practical, lightweight fuzzy logic library inspired by Mamdani

-- Define fuzzy inputs
-- Fuzzify physical values into fuzzy values
-- Combine fuzzy values using IF/THEN rules
-- Defuzzify the rules back to a physical value
+The primary goals of this project are to to provide an open, reliable, convenient, performant, tested basis of C# classes and functions for the development of fuzzy logic controllers within C# projects.
+I have intentionally avoided using text to name variables, or writing parsers to parse rules, etc.  The C# language already provides the features we need if we are willing to live within it's constraints.
+So, for this project at least, there is no need to resort to these more complex measures.

 ## API
-Here is an overview of the library.
-See the source code comments for additional information.
+FWIW, here is an overview of the API.
+I recommend reading the source code for details.

-- static class Imagibee.Fuzzy - contains the library
+- <span style="color: orange;">static class</span> <span style="color: violet;">Imagibee.Fuzzy</span> - contains the whole library
-- class Imagibee.Fuzzy.Input - for defining fuzzy inputs
+- <span style="color: orange;">class</span> <span style="color: violet;">Imagibee.Fuzzy.Input</span> - for defining trapezoidal, triangular, or box membership functions and fuzzifying physical values
-- class Imagibee.Fuzzy.InputGroup - group inputs that are fuzzified from the same value
+- <span style="color: orange;">class</span> <span style="color: violet;">Imagibee.Fuzzy.InputGroup</span> - a <i>convenient</i> way to fuzzify a group of inputs that derive their fuzzy values from the same physical value
-- class Imagibee.Fuzzy.Rule - for defining fuzzy IF/THEN rules
+- <span style="color: orange;">class</span> <span style="color: violet;">Imagibee.Fuzzy.Rule</span> - for combining fuzzy inputs into IF/THEN rules (by utilizing lambda expressions)
-- function Imagibee.Fuzzy.DefuzzifyByCentroid - defuzzify rules to a physical value
+- <span style="color: orange;">function</span> <span style="color: violet;">Imagibee.Fuzzy.DefuzzifyByCentroid</span> - defuzzify rules to a physical value
-- function Imagibee.Fuzzy.DefineInputsByPeaks - simplifies Input definition
+- <span style="color: orange;">function</span> <span style="color: violet;">Imagibee.Fuzzy.DefineInputsByPeaks</span> - An <i>even more convenient</i> way to define inputs that should work for most cases
-- class Imagibee.Fuzzy.PeakDefinition - used by DefineInputsByPeaks
+- <span style="color: orange;">class</span> <span style="color: violet;">Imagibee.Fuzzy.PeakDefinition</span> - used by DefineInputsByPeaks

 ## Example - fuzzy tip calculator
-This example demonstrates a fuzzy-logic tip calculator.
-The tip calculator computes a tip between 7.5% and 25% based on a 1-5 star service rating and a 1-5 start food rating.
+Here is an example that demonstrates how you might want to use this library.
+It shows how you could implement a fuzzy-logic tip calculator.
+The kind of thing you would use to calculate a tip when you eat at a restaraunt.
+For the sake of this exampe, the physical value of the tip ranges between 7.5% to 25%.
+The tip is the ultimate value we want to get from our calculator so we can pay our waiter fairly.
+The service rating ranges from 1-5 stars, and it is a physical input value based on how good you thought the service was.
+The food rating also ranges from 1-5 stars, and it is another physical input value based on how good you thought the food was.

 Here are the rules ...

-- IF the service was excellent THEN the tip should be generous
+- <span style="color: orange;">IF</span> the service was excellent <span style="color: orange;">THEN</span> the tip should be generous
-- IF the service was ok THEN the tip should be average
+- <span style="color: orange;">IF</span> the service was ok <span style="color: orange;">THEN</span> the tip should be average
-- IF the service was poor OR the food was terrible THEN the tip should be low
+- <span style="color: orange;">IF</span> the service was poor <span style="color: orange;">OR</span> the food was terrible <span style="color: orange;">THEN</span> the tip should be low

+And here is how I would code the rules ...
 ```csharp
 using Imagibee;